-- monitor, or conduct an assessment of, whether personal information is being maintained and handled by an entity as required by law (ss 28A and 33C)
+- monitor, or conduct an assessment of, whether personal information is being maintained and handled by an entity as required by law, including requiring an entity that is the subject of an assessment to give information or produce a document (ss 28A and 33C)

 - direct a regulated entity to notify individuals at risk of serious harm, as well as the Commissioner, about an eligible data breach under Part IIIC of the Privacy Act (s 26WR).

 20 Privacy regulatory powers that can be used to investigate or otherwise deal with an alleged interference with privacy are contained in Part V of the Privacy Act and include powers to:

 - investigate a matter following a complaint (s 40(1)) or on the Commissioner’s own initiative (referred to as a ‘Commissioner initiated investigation’ (CII)) (s 40(2))

 - attempt to conciliate a complaint (s 40A)